-- A. 84 semester credit hours in the major passed with a grade of "C" or better in each course: - 1.
-24 semester credit hours of required lower-division architectural courses:
+- A. 90 semester credit hours in the major passed with a grade of "C" or better in each course (ARC 1413 and ARC 2413 may also be used to satisfy Core Curriculum requirements): - 1.
+30 semester credit hours of required lower-division architectural courses: